2X-2nd/ReX/documentation/M5_<WOCMS>_Review.md

 ## 1. Manual Code Review

 ### 1.a.
 Code Quality
-- The WOCMS team's code is well-documented with meaningful variable names.
+- The WOCMS team's code is well-documented with appropriate variable names.
-- The code structure is clear, efficient, and maintains good readability.
+- Code structure is generally clean and efficient.
-- No noticeable design smells or anti-patterns.
+- One minor issue noticed: some methods could be broken down further to improve modularity.
-- Error handling is consistently implemented.
+- Error handling is present but could benefit from more explicit comments in certain edge cases.

-**Score: 10/10**
+**Score: 9/10**

 ---

 ## 2. Manual Test Review

 ### 2.a.
 Test Completeness
-- The WOCMS team's tests cover all APIs exposed to the frontend.
+- All APIs exposed to the frontend are covered.
-- Edge cases and error cases are thoroughly tested.
+- Error cases and edge cases are included.
-- All three main use cases specified in the design document are covered.
+- Three main use cases are well-tested.

 **Score: 10/10**

 ### 2.b.
 Requirement Coverage
-- Tests align with the specified requirements and design.
+- Test implementation clearly matches the requirements and design specification.
-- Test implementation accurately reflects intended functionality.

 **Score: 10/10**

 ### 2.c.
 Test Structure
-- Tests are well-organized and modular.
+- Tests are well-structured.
-- Each test case is logically structured with clear inputs and expected outputs.
+- Some test methods could be better named to reflect specific behavior tested.

-**Score: 10/10**
+**Score: 9/10**

 ### 2.d.
 Test Coverage
-- Test cases are comprehensive and provide high coverage.
+- High coverage achieved.
-- Assertions are detailed and specific.
+- Assertions cover most typical and edge behaviors.

 **Score: 10/10**

 ### 2.e.
 Non-Functional Requirements
-- Two non-functional requirements are effectively tested.
+- Both non-functional requirements are tested effectively with logs provided.
-- Test logs provide evidence of verification.

 **Score: 10/10**

 ### 2.f.
 Automation
-- All backend tests can be triggered and executed automatically without manual intervention.
+- All backend tests can be executed automatically via GitHub Actions.

 **Score: 10/10**